 It is also worth noticing that a comparison between Carrier Aggregation and SUL has not been analysed in this report.
-In terms of latency performance, the same latency gain presented for the SUL case can be achieved in case of Carrier Aggregation.
+In terms of latency performance, at least the same latency gain presented for the SUL case can be achieved in case of Carrier Aggregation.
 Both CA and SUL have their own merits and drawbacks, which are not addressed in this Report.
 One of the main differences between CA and SUL is the possibility to use the DL carrier in the Carrier Aggregation case.
-TheThe DL carrier can be usedfor DL measurements, power control calculation, mobility management, etc. When NR and LTE are deployed to share time and frequency resources on the UL band with SUL or CA, the use of the DL with CA requires additionally sharing time and frequency resources with LTE signals (PSS, SSS, CRS) and channels (PBCH, PDCCH, paging, etc) on the DL band.
+Also with SUL simultaneous data transmissions are not possible in SUL carrier and NR UL carrier it is linked to.
+Therefore with CA there is an increase in both DL and UL throughput compared to SUL scenario In addition, the DL carrier can be used e.g. for DL measurements, power control calculation, mobility management, etc It should also be noted that at the time of publication of this Report 3 GPP is still working on etc.)some aspects of SULspecifications.